Essential open book foliation and fractional Dehn twist coefficient: Topology of open book manifolds

 Before proving Theorems~\ref{theorem:surface} and \ref{theorem:surface_connected}, we list some observations:

-\begin{observation} When $F$ is an incompressible closed surface in $M$, there are various convenient properties. \begin{enumerate} \item Since $F$ has no boundary, every essential b-arc is automatically strongly essential, hence there is no distinction between essentiality and strong essentiality for b-arcs.
-In particular, any b-arc in an essential open book foliation is strongly essential.
+\begin{observation} When $F$ is an incompressible closed surface in $M$, there are various convenient properties. \begin{enumerate} \item Since $F$ has no boundary, every essential b-arc is strongly essential.
+In particular, every b-arc in an essential open book foliation is strongly essential.

-\item $\F(F)$ does not have a-arcs.
-Thus, the region decomposition of $\F(F)$ consists only of three types; bb-tile, bc-annulus, and cc-pants.
+\item Since $\F(F)$ does not have a-arcs the region decomposition of $\F(F)$ consists only of bb-tile, bc-annulus or cc-pants.

-\item Since the binding $B=\partial S$ is null-homologous in $M$, the algebraic intersection of $F$ with $B$ is zero.
-Hence the numbers of positive and negative elliptic points of $\F(F)$ are equal; $e_+(\F)=e_-(\F)$. \end{enumerate} \end{observation}

-The first two properties imply that if $\F(F)$ is essential then the hypotheses of Theorem~\ref{theorem:estimate} are always satisfied.
-Thus, in order to estimate $c(\phi, C)$ we only need to count the number of singularities of $\F(F)$.